Overview

 General requirements

-- Applications are welcome from UK medical students who wish to intercalate.
+- Applications also welcome from UK medical students who wish to intercalate.

 Make sure you meet all requirements